 On the long-distance hiking trail

 There I met first two Slovakian long-distance hikers.
 They had been walking the E8 route from Dukla and started 20 days ago from the pass.
 This frightened me again.
 If it took me 20 days to Dukla, then I could hardly walk anything in Romania.
 I felt embarrassed when asked about my hike.
 These guys had been on the trail for 3 weeks, me just for 4 days, yet I dare to aim for the whole Carpathian arc.
-So I played my dream down by saying “But I can finish tomorrow, one never knows.” the phrase I would be using many times throughout my journey.
+So I played my dream down by saying “But I can finish tomorrow, one never knows.” the phrase I would be later using many times throughout my journey.

 I tried to get a windy spot on a meadow near Lopeník but mosquitos found me again increasing my sleep deficit.